ValkyrienSkies/ValkyrienSkiesDocs/Writerside/topics/guides/How-to-get-a-ship-from-a-block.md

-# How to get the ship managing a shipyard position
+# How to get a ship from a block

-Every ship has a chunk claim in the [shipyard](The-Shipyard.md) which contains the ship's chunks.
+Every ship has a [chunk claim](Ship-Chunk-Claims.md) in the [shipyard](The-Shipyard.md) which contains the ship's blocks.
+If you are given one of these shipyard blocks, for example if a `level.clip()` hits a ship, you may need to get the Ship object so that you can transform that shipyard position back to a world position.

 > **Highlight important information**
 >